jeff5/very-slow-jython/docs/src/site/sphinx/generated-code/classes-and-attributes.rst

 The body of this method invokes the new slot ``tp_new``, which returns a new object, followed optionally by ``tp_init`` on the object itself.
-``tp_new`` must be defined in all types we expect to instantiate this way, perhaps by inheritance.
+``tp_new`` must be defined or inherited by all types we expect to instantiate this way.

 ..  code-block:: java